waterlillly/inception/notes.md

 ## *docker-compose up [-d]*
 	This command starts all the services defined in your docker-compose.yml file.
 It creates the necessary containers, networks, and volumes if they don’t already exist.
 You can run it in the background by adding the -d option.

-## *docker-compose down*
+## *docker-compose down [-v]*
-	Use this command to stop and remove all the containers, networks, and volumes that were created by docker-compose up.
+	Use this command to stop and remove all the containers and networks that were created by docker-compose up.
 It’s a good way to clean up resources when you no longer need the application running.
+Add -v to also remove the volumes.

 ## *docker-compose ps*
 	This command lists all the containers associated with your Compose application, showing their current status and other helpful information.
 It’s great for monitoring which services are up and running.